polakowo/vectorbt/docs/docs/index.md

 - [x] Visualize strategy performance using interactive charts and dashboards (both in Jupyter and browser)
 - [x] Fetch and process data periodically, send Telegram notifications, and more :fire:

+!!! info
+    This project is maintained but no new features are developed; they are now coming exclusively to [__vectorbt.pro__](https://vectorbt.pro/) - commercial successor of vectorbt.
+Pull requests are welcome.

 ## Why vectorbt?

 While there are many great backtesting packages for Python, vectorbt combines an extremely fast